Friztutu/Cantliss/README.md

 ## License

-Project Store is distributed under the MIT licence
+Project Cantliss is distributed under the MIT licence